 outset.
 However, it is intended that the Review Board issue guidance to assist in articulating the scope or assassination universe of records as government offices Review and the Board undertake their responsibilities.
-Such guidance will be valuable notwithstanding the fact that government offices will begin to organize and review their records before the Review Board established. is Government offices required to begin the review and disclosure of records upon enactment to expedite public access to the many records which do not require additional review postponement.
-However, the ultimate work of the Review Board will involve not only the review of records recommended postponement, but requiring government offices to provide additional information and records, where appropriate.
-Guidance, especially that developed in consultation with the public, affected scholars. and government offices, prove valuable to ensure the fullest possible disclosure and create public confidence in a working definition that was developed in an independent and open manner.v

-Unfortunately, once the Review Board did provide guidance to the agencies, much of the initial work of the agencies needed to be revised, which, in turn, slowed down their processing and reviewing of assassination records.
+Such guidance will be valuable notwithstanding the fact that government offices will begin to organize and review their records before the Review Board established. is Government offices are required to begin the review and disclosure of records upon enactment to expedite public access to the many records which do not require additional review or postponement.
+However, the ultimate work of the Review Board will involve not only the review of records recommended for postponement, but requiring government offices to provide additional information and records, where appropriate.
+Guidance, especially that developed in consultation with the public, affected scholars. and offices, government will prove valuable to ensure the fullest possible disclosure and create public confidence in a working definition that was developed in an independent and open manner.v the initial work of the agencies needed to be revised, which, in turn, slowed down their processing and reviewing of assassination records.
 For example, after Congress passed the JFK Act in 1992, the FBI began to review and release to NARA the records that it made available to the HSCA.
 Once the Review Board existed and established strict standards for release, the FBI re-reviewed every page of its HSCA files using the Board's standards.
 The FBI then made "supplemental" releases to NARA.
 In summary, the agencies, for different reasons, had not completed the work assigned to them by the JFK Act.
-The Review Board attributed such delays by the CIA and the FBI both to the manner in which the agencies declassified material and to the enormous volume of work that they had not been able to complete within the short deadlines provided by Congress.
+The Review Board attributed such delays by the CIA and the FBI both to the manner in which the agencies declassified material and to the enormous volume of work that they c.

-c.
 300 days for NARA to establish JFK Collection.
 Section 4 of the JFK Act instructed NARA to establish the JFK Collection within 300 days after Congress enacted the Act.
 On August 23, 1993, exactly 300 days after the enactment of the JFK Act, NARA officially opened the JFK Collection.